Funny Face (comedian): Career

-Funny Face played the role of driver's mate in the TV3 sitcom Chorkor tro tro, where he was known as Chemu before quitting, for reasons unknown.
+Funny Face played the role of driver's mate in the TV3 sitcom Chorkor tro tro, where he was known as Chemu before quitting.
 His role in Chorkor Trotro gave him much popularity.
 He has also performed at the comedy dubbed Night of 1018 laughs.

 His interest in music made him work with hiplife artist Castro de Destroyer.
 He featured in Castro's Sweet Banana while Castro also featured in Funny Face's Odo Bekumi.
 Funny Face also appeared in Castro and Asamoah Gyan's Do The Dance, and Odo Pa.

-He has also been helpful to Togolese international footballer Emmanuel Adebayor at his charity event.
+He has also assisted Togolese international footballer Emmanuel Adebayor at his charity event.
 He also spearheaded the Vodafone Ghana Red Campaign.

 Marriage life

-Comedian Benson Ohene Oduro Boateng, popularly known as Funny Face married his wife Madama Elizabeth Adjoa Ntim in 2014 at a private ceremony witnessed by very few family and friends.
-Two years later, Funny Face confirmed on social media that they have separated.
-Following the controversial breakup, Madame Elizabeth Adjoa Ntim confirmed that, Funny Face couldn't satisfy her in bed, "he lasts only 2-minutes" - on the other hand, ‘funny face’, has revealed that his wife cheated on him, hence their divorce.
-Funny Face is now blessed with 3 children with his baba mama Vanessa after they met in 2019 Papa Kumasi linked them together.
+Funny Face married his wife Madama Elizabeth Adjoa Ntim in 2014 at a private ceremony witnessed by very few family and friends.
+Two years later, Funny Face confirmed on social media that they were separated.
+Following the controversial breakup, Ntim spoke about an unfulfilling sexual relationship while Funny Face accused her of cheating on him.
+Funny Face has 3 children with his partner Vanessa, who he met in 2019 through Papa Kumasi.

 Personal life

 Funny Face has twins who he has named after his mother and footballer friend Emmanuel Adebayor.
 The names of the twins are Ella and Bella.
+He attended school at God Wisdom Preparatory School, O'Reilly Seniors High School.